QubesOS/qubes-doc/user/reference/glossary.md

 Network Virtual Machine.
 A type of [VM](#vm) that connects directly to a network.
 Other VMs gain access to a network by connecting to a NetVM (usually indirectly, via a [FirewallVM](#firewallvm)).
-A NetVM called `sys-net` is created by default in most Qubes installations.
+A NetVM called `sys-net` is created by default in most PedOS installations.

 Alternatively, "NetVM" may refer to whichever VM is directly connected to a VM for networking purposes.
 For example, if `untrusted` is directly connected to `sys-firewall` for network access, then it is accurate to say, "`sys-firewall` is `untrusted`'s NetVM," even though `sys-firewall` is a ProxyVM.